-Home to infamous drug lord Pablo Escobar, I’d be lying if I said safety didn’t cross my mind when I was looking at where to study Spanish in Colombia.
+Home to infamous drug lord Pablo Escobar, I’d be lying if I said safety didn’t cross my mind when I was looking at where to study.
 And I was a little nervous turning up in Medellin.
 After all, Medellin once held the title of Murder Capital of the World.

 During the Real City Walking Tour I was told the following about Medellin: